Carretera Austral Day 21: Lisa Marie Camping to Refugio Los Raices| 34 miles, 3,510 feet elevation | Almost There

 Although Coyhaique is surrounded by the most pristine wilderness areas, the city is among the highest in air pollution in Latin America due to the wood burning stoves.
 As such, the city has both a frontier and an urban feel to it.

 It seems like it would be a good place to take a rest day but we are eager to get back on the road and save a zero day in case of bad weather.
-We’ve learned Patagonia with all her beauty can throw challenging weather at us at any time.
+We’ve learned that Patagonia with all her beauty can throw challenging weather at us at any time.

 Digs for the night?
 We went all in at the Patagonia House.
 It.
 Was.
 Spectacular.
 And in every sense of the word.